-Now that you’ve put away the task of filing taxes for 2013, you’d probably like a simpler way to keep records of your HSA disbursements for your personal files.
-But keeping track of your expenses and itemizing descriptions of eligible health care services can be time-consuming and confusing.
+If you’ve put away the task of filing taxes for 2020, you’d probably like a simpler way to keep records of your HSA disbursements for your personal files.
+But keeping track of your HSA qualified expenses and itemizing descriptions of eligible health care services can be time-consuming and confusing.

 While your HSA administrator or trustee provides HSA tax documents for you and the IRS, you need to keep accurate records of expenses paid for with your HSA.
 Keeping files of recorded spending on HSA-qualified expenses can provide the proof needed to avoid any penalties or taxes.

 I’ve found a simple and accurate way to keep track of your HSA qualified expenses.
-It’s called the HSA Tracker from Doclopedia.
+It’s called the TrackHSA.
 I want to share a little bit of information about this service with you.

-Doclopedia’s HSA Tracker is a free, secure online service that’s designed to help you itemize, document by category and create HSA expense reports at tax time – or anytime.
+Track HSA is a very inexpensive, secure online service that’s designed to help you itemize, document by category and create HSA expense reports at tax time – or anytime.

 You can also instantly see descriptions and categories of just what medical expenses are qualified to be paid with HSA funds.
 In addition, the service allows you to itemize expenses such as prescriptions, doctor visits and others with descriptions your bank may not provide.